TommyBiostats/statistically-significant/README.md

 My name is Tomasz Baczkun.
 I am an aspiring professional, currently following a master program in Statistics and Data Science at Leiden University.
-For those interested, through this repository one can access some projects I have worked on so far.
+For those interested, through this repository one can access some of the projects I have worked on so far.

 <br>
 <br>